ahpraveen/learn-bicep-azure/README.md

 - Preview Changes using what-if operation
 - No state or state file to manage

-This repo give a quick demo of using Bicep to deploy resource in Azure.

-main.bicep file contains the infrastructure details (vnet and storage account) that to be deployed.
+The main.bicep file contains the infrastructure details (vnet and storage account) that to be deployed.

 <h2> Deploy the bicep file:</h2>
 az group create --name demoRG --location eastus